In this Hargreaves Lansdown review for 2023, we assess the pros and cons of this popular broker while comparing them to other providers on the market.

 Hargreaves Lansdown Features

-The list of features and investment options Hargreaves Lansdown offers can seem overwhelming for first-time users.
+Hargreaves Lansdown’s list of features and investment options can seem overwhelming for first-time users.
 But with the help of platform guides and educational articles, it won’t take too long before even inexperienced investors are diligently poring over detailed price charts and income accounts.

 This section of our HL review covers the primary features that clients can enjoy.